matthewp/haunted/readme.md

 ## Getting started

-A starter app is available on [codesandbox](https://codesandbox.io/s/github/matthewp/haunted-starter-app/tree/master/) and also can be clone from [this repo](https://github.com/matthewp/haunted-starter-app).
+A starter app is available on [codesandbox](https://codesandbox.io/s/github/matthewp/haunted-starter-app/tree/master/) and also can be cloned from [this repo](https://github.com/matthewp/haunted-starter-app).
 This app gives you the basics of how to use Haunted and build components.

 ## Use